quasarframework/quasar-testing/packages/unit-jest/README.md

 > This package is in **alpha** phase.
 The public API may still change as we collect community feedback.
 > Notice that we rely on "@vue/test-utils" (VTU, currently in RC phase) and "vue-jest" (currently in alpha phase) and may not release the **stable** version of this package until those packages are released as **stable** too.

-This AE manages Quasar and Jest integration for you, both for JavaScript and TypeScript.
+This App Extension (AE) manages Quasar and Jest integration for you, both for JavaScript and TypeScript.

 What is included: